 In this post: Looking for home office decoration ideas for small spaces?
-These small home office ideas will help you set up a functional and beautiful work space.⇒
+These ideas will help you set up a functional and beautiful small home office.⇒

 I used to think decorating small spaces was easy to do.

 After all, less space, less to do.

 But then I met my home office.
 And I quickly realized if you want a room to function and attend to a host of needs, you need to do more than merely fill it up.

 You need to be sure it fulfills your requirements, maintains the aesthetic of your home, and embodies a convenient layout for the desired utility of the space.